Solo (Blanka song)

 "Solo" is a song by Polish singer and model Blanka, released on 23 September 2022.
-The song is set to represent Poland in the Eurovision Song Contest 2023 after winning Tu bije serce Europy!
+It represented Poland in the Eurovision Song Contest 2023 after winning Tu bije serce Europy!
 Wybieramy hit na Eurowizję, Poland's national final for that year's Eurovision Song Contest.
+The song finished 19th with 93 points.
+It reached number one in Lithuania and Poland (later certified two-times diamond in Poland for estimated sales of 500,000 units) and the top 25 in Iceland, Czech Republic, Finland and Greece.
+It also reached number 56 in the UK.

 Background and composition

 According to Blanka, the song is about a relationship that is one-sided and a "sham", where one loses "their head for someone" yet the other person in the relationship is "playing [with them]."
 The song represents her belief that "sometimes it's worth being alone and that's OK... we can get to know ourselves better and see that the other person may not be the best for us."
+Vulture writer Jon O'Brien noted that "Solo" is a "summery cod-reggae throwback" reminiscent of the Swedish group Ace of Base and i's Anna Bonet labelled the song "upbeat pop", comparing it to the likes of singers Ariana Grande and Dua Lipa.

 Eurovision Song Contest

 Tu bije serce Europy!
 Wybieramy hit na Eurowizję ("Here beats the heart of Europe!
 We choose the hit for Eurovision") was the national final organised by TVP that selected the Polish entry for the Eurovision Song Contest 2023.
-The show will be held on 26 February 2023, with 10 artists and their songs competing.
+The show was held on 26 February 2023, with 10 artists and their songs competing.
 The winner was determined by a 50/50 combination of votes from a five-member professional jury and a public vote.
 In the event of a tie, the tie would be decided in favour of the jury.

 On 15 February 2023, "Solo" was announced as one of the ten songs competing in the contest.
 Heading into the final, the song wasn't considered a heavy favorite to win the contest, being beat out by what was considered the favorite according to a Eurovision fan-site poll, Jann's "Gladiator".
 In the final, the song would manage to score 22 points, earning 12 points from the juries and placing second in the public vote.
-As a result, the song is scheduled to represent Poland in the Eurovision Song Contest 2023.
+As a result, the song went on to represent Poland in the Eurovision Song Contest 2023.